JaedenBardati/jaba/README.md

 ## Install

-1) Run `git clone git@github.com:JaedenBardati/jaba.git` in a terminal to clone the repo.
+1) Run `git clone https://github.com/JaedenBardati/jaba.git` or `git clone git@github.com:JaedenBardati/jaba.git` in a terminal to clone the repo.
 2) Run `bash jaba/install.sh` to setup the package.
 3) Run `source ~/.bashrc` to get access to the jaba commands and variables.